 If you want to follow the development of your little embryo, check out these fetal development videos.

-This week, you are entering the third month of pregnancy.
-Some women may now have known for weeks already and have gotten used to the idea of being pregnant, while others have been contemplating the many pregnancy symptoms with ifs and buts for the last few weeks.
+Some women may have known for weeks already and have gotten used to the idea of being pregnant, while others have been contemplating the many pregnancy symptoms with ifs and buts for the last few weeks.

 All of the hormones can be hard on your system, especially if this is your first pregnancy.
-Each pregnancy is different and you may find that your moods are mostly triggered by your anxiety about a new addition to the family, especially if this is an unplanned pregnancy.
+Each pregnancy is different.
+You may find that your moods are mostly triggered by your anxiety about a new addition to the family, especially if this is an unplanned pregnancy.

 Other women may find that their moods ease up around 10 weeks and they feel a little more back to normal.